react-navigation/react-navigation.github.io/versioned_docs/version-8.x/web-support.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 React Navigation has built-in support for the Web platform.
 This allows you to use the same navigation logic in your React Native app as well as on the web.

-The navigators require using [React Native for Web](https://github.com/necolas/react-native-web) to work on the web.
+The `@react-navigation/native` package can be used on Web without any additional dependencies.
+However, the built-in navigators require using [React Native for Web](https://github.com/necolas/react-native-web) to work on the web.

 ## Pre-requisites